Training and compliance

 - training around processes and working environment expectations should be essential for all staff particularly if a businesses is restarting following a period of closure or moving between the levels set out in the Scottish Government’s Strategic Framework.

-- companies to establish measures, agreed with employees, to monitor compliance with relevant regulations and processes put in place to maintain a safe return to production
+- employers to establish measures, agreed with employees, to monitor compliance with relevant regulations and processes put in place to maintain a safe return to production

 Every workplace should look and feel substantially different to pre-Covid operations for employees.
-Physical distancing and enhanced hygiene has changed how workplaces operate.
+Physical distancing, ventilation and enhanced hygiene requirements have changed how workplaces operate.
 Training is essential to build a common understanding of requirements within the new working norm and instil confidence that changes put in place will contribute to a safe working environment.
-Issues such as exemptions on wearing face coverings, awareness than some customers have unseen disabilities will be important in ensuring fair treatment of customers in these difficult circumstances.
+Issues such as exemptions on wearing face coverings, awareness that some customers have unseen disabilities will be important in ensuring fair treatment of customers in these difficult circumstances.

 Training is essential as a means to deliver assurance and compliance and as part of building confidence in the workplace that safety is paramount.
 Employers should put in place, with employee and/or trade union support, robust local arrangements to monitor compliance with operational arrangements.
 Remedial actions should flow from that monitoring and be augmented by advice, guidance and support from external enforcement authorities.